AndKaminer/ml-implementations/README.md

 ### Architecture:
 ![Diagram](MLServingDiagram.png)
 Flask backend serving models through various API endpoints.
 I may or may not add in a frontend.
-Originally, I was going to serve from ECS, but I went with Elastic Beanstalk.
+Originally, I was going to serve from ECR, but I went with Elastic Beanstalk (mostly because I realized that's not what ECR does).

 ### Flask
 Flask is a lightweight python webserver.
 I've used it before, and there's no